RumailM/fr3-urdf-pybullet/README.md

  - Removed gazebo specific-tag generation in franka_arm.xacro
  - Changed default value of hand and gazebo to true.
 Without the gazebo tag, the .urdf produced does not contain inertial parameters.
 We always want the end effector.
  - Replaced commands that dynamically look for the franka_description path on the system as referenced during the xacro parsing.
 Replaced with relative paths from the robots/fr3 folder.
 This is to ensure that we are using our modified xacro files.
+ - Changed utils.xacro and franka_hand.xacro to have a material and color (rgba = 1 1 1 1), so that the color maps (Kd maps in the .mtl files) referencing the .png maps can be masked on top of the links.

 ## Usage